cameronhirbodi/ch-design/_posts/portfolio/2021-03-11-porsche_play.md

 ###### Accessibility

-It is important that the app is easy to use by people of all types and situations.
-This means working well with assistive devices such as screen readers, running light for users with slow connections, or just being generally usable for people on the go.
+It is important that the app is easy to use by people in any circumstance.
+This means working well with assistive devices such as screen readers, being performant for users with slow connections, or just being generally usable for people on the go.

 ![Accessibility - Contrast  Check]({{ "/images/portfolio/porsche_play/porsche_play_07.jpg" }})

-One example of being compliant with WCAG standards is to have a sufficient contrast ratio for elements in the UI.
-Fortunately, there are tools and plug-ins (i.e. Stark for Adobe XD / Figma) to help identify when the contrast is too low for those that are visually impaired.
+One example of being compliant with WCAG standards is to have a sufficient contrast ratio for elements in the UI for those with visual impairments.
+Fortunately, there are tools and plug-ins (i.e. Stark for Adobe XD / Figma) to help identify when the contrast is too low and affects legibility.

 ###### High Fidelity Mockups